A3sal0n/FalconGate/tests/README.md

-This folder contains a collection of scripts that can be used to test some of FalconGate's detection capabilities.
+This folder contains a collection of scripts that can be used to test some of Falcongate's detection capabilities.

-Run these scripts from a device connected to the FalconGate network.
+Run these scripts from a device connected to the Falcongate network.